Katamount/himmer-center/README.md

 6. In Appearance > Themes, activate **Himmer 2019** theme.
 7. Create new page called "Home", set template to "Home".
 8. Create new page called "Contact", set template to "Contact".

+## Workflow
+1. When making updates to CSS/SASS use gulp watch.